How Arowhon Supports

 - Masculinity in camp culture and how it affects us

-- Interrupting Homophobia at camp
+- Interrupting homophobia and transphobia at camp

-With boys ages 11+ we do programs aimed at awakening boys’ inquiry into their definition of masculinity, to explore who they are versus who they feel pressured to be.
+In addition to Sharing Circles we do programs aimed at awakening boys’ inquiry into their definition of masculinity, to explore who they are versus who they feel pressured to be.
 One favourite is “The Mask You Live In.”
 It starts with a video, and then boys decorate their own masks, the inside for who they really are and the outside for the face they show the world.